-So what’s the difference between this and other Raspberry Pis?
-Is it just a fancy case for a Pi?
+So is the Raspberry pi 400 an signifcant improvement on other Raspberry Pis?
+Or is it just a fancy case for a Pi?

-Not exactly.
-The 400 isn’t just a Raspberry Pi board stuffed into a keyboard case.
+Thankfully, the 400 is more than just a Raspberry Pi board stuffed into a keyboard case.
 They redesigned the main board and spaced out the components better for heat dissipation.
 They’ve also added an internal heat sink to cool down the CPU.

 If you’ve used conventional Raspberry Pis, you know they can get hot, especially if you use a case with poor airflow.
 A heatsink of some type is required.
 The picture above shows one of my Raspberry Pis with a big heat sink for heavy processing.

 I’ve been using the Raspberry Pi 400 for a few days and haven’t seen any significant heat issues.
 Even after compiling things and long installs, the case feels fine.
 They've done a great job keeping the heat down with this device.

 There are other peripheral hookups to accommodate the use case of a desktop PC.
 The traditional Raspberry Pi 4 is better suited for IoT projects, robots, sensors and the like.
 The Raspberry Pi 400 is intended to be a desktop computer and is designed accordingly.